tatsumoto-ren/tatsumoto-ren.github.io/blog/mining-from-movies-and-tv-shows.md

 To learn Japanese from visual content such as anime or jdramas, you need Japanese subtitles.
 Subtitles can be found on the [Resources page](resources.html#japanese-subtitles).
+Don't forget that if you have English subtitles enabled, at best you're going to improve your English, but your Japanese is not going to get any better.

 I find that it's easier to download all the subtitles for all the shows and have them saved locally.
 This may require a few GiB of disk space,